HackMIT-Team-2020/Main_Project/README.md

 # Notention
+Do you ever feel like sometimes, even after putting in lots of hard work, you still struggle to retain certain concepts?
+Do you ever feel overwhelmed and don't know how to start studying because things are difficult to organize?
+To help students optimize their study routine, we have created Notention.
 Notention is a handwritten note-taking webapp with built-in spaced repetition, designed to help students remember the contents of their notes in a simple yet effective way.

 ## Demo